eric-spoerner/election-analysis/README.md

 1. Segment each vote by county and candidate
 2. Identify percentage of candidate vote per county

+Finally, data verification checks were conducted to ensure that all counts on a county, candidate, and county+candidate level all match one another when aggregated.

 All of the above calculations are then printed both to the terminal and to an output file (in this case, `election_results.txt`).

-Finally, data verification checks were conducted to ensure that all counts on a county, candidate, and county+candidate level all match one another when aggregated.
+This data readout was then used for comparison against official results.
+This audit identified discrepancies with the official tally, including missing and reallocated votes.

 ## Resources
 * Data source: election_results.csv